Binary Representations

 Characters

-The problem: it's very easy to look at UTF-16-encoded text and think character = 2 bytes.
+The problem: it's very easy to look at UTF-16-encoded text and incorrectly think character = 2 bytes.
 Many programmers have.
 Then users do perfectly reasonable things (like use an emoji) and everything breaks.

 My advice: avoid UTF-16.
 It's too easy to get wrong.